shengyenlin/Machine-Learning-EEML-2021-Fall/README.md

 # Machine learning, 2021 Fall

 This is a graduate-level deep learning course that introduces deep learning techniques and models with concentration on mathmatical background of each technique and model.
 This repository contains my solutions to the homework assignments.
+Please refer to `report.pdf` in each homework directory.

 Professor: [Pei-Yuan Wu](http://www.ee.ntu.edu.tw/profile1.php?id=1060803), graduate institution of communication engineering @ National Taiwan University